Contact

 Wellington Walking in 2024

 Have you been on a Tuesday Walk?
-Check out the new programme of lunchtime walks for 2024 starting on 13 February with a friendly group that take a walk for less than an hour.
+Check out the new programme of lunchtime walks for 2024 which started on 13 February with a friendly group that take a walk for less than an hour.
 We always start at the statue at the bottom of Plimmer Steps at 12.30pm.

 Park(ing) Day is 6 February on Cuba Street, where we will take over a car park and have some fun with it for the day.
 Come and take part sharing your favourite parts of a walk.